Detroit Opera: The David DiChiera era (1963–2014)

-In 2014, founder and longtime General Director DiChiera stepped down as president and CEO and became artistic director.
+In 2014, founder and longtime general director DiChiera stepped down as president and CEO and became artistic director.
 Wayne S. Brown became president and CEO in 2014.
 DiChiera retired as artistic director in 2017.

-The Wayne S. Brown Era (2014-2024)
+The Wayne S. Brown era (2014–2024)

 During Brown’s tenure, the opera company focused increasingly on producing operas that reached diverse audiences residing in and around the city of Detroit, such as Robert Xavier Rodriguez’s Frida and Mieczysław Weinberg's The Passenger in 2015, and Daniel Sonenberg's The Summer King in 2018.
 He also oversaw the rebranding to Detroit Opera in 2022.

 Brown oversaw the recruitment of Yuval Sharon as artistic director in 2020.
 Sharon’s tenure began as operas were closing their doors nationwide in response to the Covid-19 pandemic.
 In October 2020, the company produced Twilight: Gods, an adaptation of Wagner’s Götterdämmerung that was performed in Detroit Opera House Parking Center.
 In 2021, the company produced Anthony Davis’ X: The Life and Times of Malcolm X, which marked its first revival since its 1986 premiere.
 Innovative opera productions have included La bohème in 2022, which presented Puccini’s four-act opera in reverse order, and The Valkyries, which staged Wagner’s Die Walküre with 3D computer graphics alongside live performance.
+Roberto Kalb became music director of the company in November 2022.
 In 2023, Brown was inducted into Opera America’s Opera Hall of Fame.

-The Patty Isacson Sabee Era (2024-Present)
+The Patty Isacson Sabee era (2024–present)

 Since January 2024, Patty Isacson Sabee has served as Detroit Opera’s president and CEO.
-Yuval Sharon continues to serve as artistic director.
+In December 2025, the company announced the scheduled departure of Sharon as its artistic director at the end of the 2025–2026 season, two years before the end of his contract.
+The company faced financial challenges, including reduced financial support from major foundations, in the wake of the COVID-19 pandemic and varying audience reactions to Sharon's programming ideas.
+Sharon stated publicly his understanding of the situation:

+"They really tried to make it work.
+But it was just not the artistic vision that I agreed to.
+I would just feel like kind of a lame duck artistic director — at which point I'm not serving the organization."

+In April 2026, the company announced the extension of Kalb's contract as music director through June 2030.